-This guide was compiled by caring Delta Gamma staff, volunteers and community partners and is meant as a resource of best practices for interacting with individuals with disabilities.
-It is important to note that the world, communication and people are ever changing.
-Our hope is that you always serve others with your heart and best judgment, and that this guide will help you in your service and interactions with individuals who are blind or visually impaired.
+This document contains recommendations for language you might use when talking and/ or writing about disability and other subjects, especially when talking or writing about our philanthropy Service for Sight.
+It is important to note that the world, communication and people are ever-changing.
+Language is a key tool in combating ableism, and it is our hope that you always use your best judgment and serve others with your heart.
 If you ever have questions about how to interact with an individual with a disability, it is always best to ask the individual with whom you are interacting directly.

-When interacting with someone who is blind or visually impaired, be yourself, relax and speak with the person in a normal tone of voice.
-Do not feel afraid to approach someone who is blind or visually impaired, and if you have trouble determining if they need assistance, simply ask - it is the kind thing to do.
-People who are blind or visually impaired are people, and they will let you know their needs, just like anyone else would.
-If you remember that most people who are blind are different only regarding their vision, you will be off to a great start!
+When interacting with someone who is blind or has low vision, be yourself, relax and speak with the person in a normal tone of voice.
+Do not feel afraid to approach someone who is blind, and if you have trouble determining if they need assistance, simply ask - it is the kind thing to do.
+People living with blindness or low vision will let you know their needs.